 (source: Centre of Human Resources Information Systems at the University of Bamberg).

 - 94 percent of HR managers consider a CV to be useful

 - 50 percent of applicants are annoyed to have to write a cover letter (source: Indeed)

-- 66% of job seekers would apply on the move if this were possible (source: Indeed)
+- 66% of job seekers would apply on the move if this was possible (source: Indeed)